-Being a parent can be a pretty daunting prospect, with so many things that need to be attended to, however, when you have a better understanding of child psychology, it does get a lot easier.
+Being a parent can be a daunting prospect, with so many things that need to be attended to; however, when you have a better understanding of child psychology, it gets a lot easier.
 In the early years of a child’s life, a parent typically spends more time with them than anyone else, so it stands to reason that they are best placed to support their learning development.

 Positive parenting is a multi-faceted ideal, but you shouldn’t be overwhelmed by the enormity of the task, as it’s a gradual, ongoing process for both the child and their parents.
-In fact, there’s an awful lot you can do to help your child progress whilst away from school.
+In fact, you can do an awful lot to help your child progress whilst away from school.

 Let’s have a look at just some of the things parents can be doing now.

-- Reinforcing that you believe in them - is a great way to start and from an early age.
-When they’re very young, parents are pretty much the god of their world.
+- Reinforcing that you believe in them - is a great way to start from an early age.
+Parents are pretty much the god of their world when they're very young.
 This means that they benefit greatly from hearing this kind of regular affirmation from a young age from someone so important, resulting in a much more confident child.

-- Limit screen their time - when raising children in the past, parents only had to limit TV time, but now there are laptops, tablets and smartphones to deal with.
-The principle remains the same, however, and limiting their screen time will force them to engage in more wholesome and educational pastimes.
+- Limit screen time - when raising children in the past, parents only had to limit TV time, but now there are laptops, tablets and smartphones to deal with.
+However, the principle remains the same, and limiting their screen time will force them to engage in more wholesome and educational pastimes.

-- Get your extended family involved - kids often love being the centre of attention and when you get aunts, grandparents, cousins and godparents involved, they get more attention and a wider view of the world in general.
-If you can create your parenting plan around your extended family - even better!
+- Get your extended family involved - kids often love being the centre of attention, and when you get aunts, grandparents, cousins and godparents involved, they get more attention and a more comprehensive view of the world in general if you can create your parenting plan around your extended family - even better!

-At Online Courses Australia, we offer a range of parenting course options for Mums, Dads and educators alike to improve their parenting skills.
-If you’d like to know more about our Support Learning & Child Development Certificate or any of our affordable, industry-approved online training courses, please visit us online at www.onlinecoursesaustralia.edu.au and take a look around.
+At Online Courses Australia, we offer a range of online course options for Mums, Dads and educators alike to improve their parenting skills.
+If you’d like to know more about our Support Learning & Child Development course or any of our affordable, industry-approved online training courses, please visit us online at www.onlinecoursesaustralia.edu.au and take a look around.

-Alternatively, should you need any advice or guidance before enrolling, just give us a call today on 1300 611 404 today?
-Our friendly experts are on hand to take your call and will be more than happy to talk you through your options.
+Alternatively, if you need any advice or guidance before enrolling, call us on 1300 611 404 today.
+Our friendly team is on hand to take your call and will gladly discuss your options.